Nathan-Augustinov/Mobile-Shop/README.md

 ## Credits

-Some parts of the costumer side of the website have been realized after watching a e-commerce website using PHP and MySQL tutorial on Youtube.
+Some parts of the costumer side of the website have been realized after watching an e-commerce website using PHP and MySQL tutorial on Youtube.
 You can find the <a href="https://www.youtube.com/watch?v=KLWA2vCERSQ">tutorial</a> here.